Wayne Mardle: Peter Wright is in worst form of his life amid Premier League slump and must stop blaming the darts

 Sky Sports Darts' Wayne Mardle says Peter Wright needs to stop "blaming his darts" for his poor form.

-Wright is on a dismal run of form, especially in the Premier League, where only registering nine points in 2023 and is yet to win a game after two nights of the 2024 tournament.
+Wright is on a dismal run of form, especially in the Premier League, where he only registered nine points in 2023 and is yet to win a game after two nights of the 2024 tournament.

 Wright is known for switching his darts often, even mid-match, in an attempt to improve his throw.